Athletics at the 1900 Summer Olympics – Men's 5000 metres team race

 The men's 5000 metres team race was the final track and field event on the athletics programme at the 1900 Summer Olympics in Paris.
 It was the first time that a team race was held at the Olympics.
 It was held on July 22, 1900.
 Two teams competed: Racing Club de France from France and Amateur Athletic Association of England from multiple nations (Stan Rowley of Australia completed an otherwise British team).
 Each team had five athletes.
 The AAA team won the competition, despite Rowley being injured and unable to finish.

 Background

 This was the first Olympic team race, but the only time the event was held at a distance of 5000 metres.
 The distance would vary at 4 miles in 1904 and 3 miles in 1908, before consistency was reached beginning in 1912, with the 3000 metres distance used that year as well as in 1920 and 1924.

 After 1924, the team race was then removed from the program, and has not featured again since.

 Competition format

 The event consisted of a single heat in which each of the ten runners completed ten laps of the 500 metre track.
 Runners scored points for their team equal to their place in the race, with the team with the lowest number of points winning.

 Records

-None, this was the first and only time the event was held.
+This was the first major international 5000 metre race with team scoring, and one of the first major 5000 metres races in history overall.
+Though the distance was relatively new, the fastest time recorded over a comparable distance was 15:54 for 31/4 miles (5230m), which was a split time in a 4-mile race by Walter George in 1884.
+Though a specific 5000m split was not taken, this pace converts to about a 15:11 5000m.

+Charles Bennett set the defacto Olympic and World records for the event in the competition, winning in 15:29.2.